-Current research is aimed at the goal of showing that the strong force is also related to the electroweak force and that both are manifestations of some yet more fundamental force.
-Definite progress has already been made toward this goal of constructing a Grand Unified Theory.
+Current research is aimed at the goal of showing that the strong force is also related to the electroweak force, and that both are manifestations of some yet more fundamental force.
+Definite progress has already been made toward this goal of constructing a grand unified theory.
 Another dream is to show how gravity may also be understood as intrinsically related to the other forces.
-The story of gravity is a complex one at the heart of modern physics and even its role in the pantheon of forces requires some interpretation.
-Newton interpreted gravity as a force, but, as will be elaborated in Chapter 9, Einstein's theory leads to the interpretation that gravity is a property of curved space and time, that there is no "force of gravity" in the sense of Newton.
-Recent dramatic progress has been made toward a unified picture of gravity and the other forces by envisaging particles as one-dimensional strings, rather than as points, as will be discussed in Chapter 12.
+The story of gravity is a complex one at the heart of modern physics, and even its role in the pantheon of forces requires some interpretation.
+Newton interpreted gravity as a force, but, as will be elaborated in Chapter 9, Einstein's theory leads to the interpretation that gravity is a property of curved space and time, that there is no "force of gravity" in the sense that Newton conceived it.
+Recent dramatic progress has been made toward a unified picture of gravity and the other forces by envisaging particles as one-dimensional strings, rather than as points, as we will see in Chapter 12.
 In this evolving theory, gravity is again interpreted as a force, but one Newton would scarcely recognize.
-In practice, we will often refer to these forces in their four traditional categories, as given above, with emphasis where appropriate on the interpretation of gravity as a property of curved space.
+In practice, we will often refer to these forces in their four traditional categories, as given earlier, with emphasis where appropriate on the interpretation of gravity as a property of curved space.

-2.2 Conservation Laws
+2.2.
+Conservation Laws

 To a physicist, conservation does not mean careful use to ensure future supplies, but that some quantity is constant and does not change during an interaction.
-Physicists have learned to make powerful use of principles of conservation, which are stated in roughly the following manner: "I don't care what goes on in detail, when all is said and done quantity X is going to be the same."
-Conservation laws do not then help to untangle the details of a given physical process, but they are of great help when the details are complex because one can proceed with confidence that the conserved quantities are known.
-We will see how these conservation laws are used in various ways as we proceed.
-For now we will describe some of the laws most frequently invoked.
+Physicists have learned to make powerful use of principles of conservation, which are stated in roughly the following manner: "I don't care what goes on in detail; when all is said and done, quantity X is going to be the same."
+Conservation laws do not help to untangle the details of a given physical process; rather, they help to avoid complex details.
+Conservation laws are of great help exactly when the details are complicated because one can proceed with confidence that certain basic quantities are known and unchanging, despite the details.
+How this works will be more clear when we see how these conservation laws are used in various ways.
+They are employed to help understand why stars get hotter when energy is radiated away, the nature of nuclear reactions that power the stars, why stars become red giants and white dwarfs, the very existence and role of the elusive neutrino, how stars circle one another in binary orbits, why disks of matter form around black holes, and why some supernovae shine by radioactive decay.
+For now we will describe some of the conservation laws most frequently used in the astrophysics of stars.